 Starting out with our first one for today’s post…

-#1 – Humans (& Animals) Do NOT Like to Go Against Their Nature!
+Best Copywriting Tip #1 – Humans (& Animals) Do NOT Like to Go Against Their Nature!

 She hates lying on her back; she always wants to be alert on her feet.
 If you try to flip her on her back, to pet her belly or feed her milk, she’s not having it.
 She’ll fight you to the death to maintain her consistent nature.

-This is natural; probably a defense mechanism to be aware of predators, or get ready for a hunt.
+Humans are just like this as well.
+It’s natural; probably a defense mechanism to be aware of predators, or get ready for a hunt.

 When you make her go against her nature, it simply doesn’t work.